r1cc4rdo/PTV_v3/README.md

              "type": "object",
              "properties": {
 ```
-Using tools like [openapi-core](https://github.com/python-openapi/openapi-core) (OpenAPI v3) or [Flex](https://github.com/pipermerriam/flex) (OpenAPI v2), is then possible to validate a url prior to making a request:
+Using tools like [openapi-core](https://github.com/python-openapi/openapi-core) (OpenAPI v3) or [Flex](https://github.com/pipermerriam/flex) (OpenAPI v2) it's then possible to validate a url prior to making a request:
 ``` python
 from requests import Request
 from flex.core import load, validate_api_request, normalize_request